 Capstone Grants are intended to support faculty work on scholarly or creative projects during the transition to retirement.

-Grants of $3,000 to $5,000 will be awarded for multi-year projects.
+Grants of up to $4,000 will be awarded for multi-year projects.
 These multi-year projects can be completed during the three years of phased retirement, and/or up to two years after retirement.
 (Please note that emeriti faculty are eligible to keep their research accounts open for two years after their official retirement date.)

 This grant program was originally established as part of an ACE-Sloan award to Mount Holyoke College for Best Practices for Faculty Retirement Transitions.
 The Dean of Faculty now contributes the funding to support these awards as an ongoing commitment to support for retiring and retired faculty.

 Faculty who are currently in phased retirement, or with signed retirement agreements, are invited to submit proposals for capstone or legacy projects of scholarly or creative work.
 Each faculty member is only eligible to receive one Capstone Grant.

 The Faculty Grants Committee judges proposals on the significance of the stated goals, the feasibility of the project, and the expected product or outcome of the proposed research.
 The Faculty Fellowships and Grants Committee is an interdisciplinary group, and so your proposal should be written for scholars who are not specialists in your field.
 An application consists of the following information:

 - Please include the words "Capstone Grant" in your project title.

 - A brief description of the proposed project

 - If you are requesting travel funds, explain how this travel would further your scholarly work.
 (If these funds are for travel to a conference, include a statement that you have exhausted your annual travel allowance, or have plans to exhaust those funds, before using grant funds.)
 Documentation of prospective costs (registration, lodging, etc) should be included in your budget.